Canadian Pacific 2816: CPKC excursion service

-On April 24, 2024, No. 2816 began its Final Spike Steam Tour running from Calgary with whistle stops in Moose Jaw on April 28; Minot, North Dakota, on April 30; Saint Paul, Minnesota, on May 3; Franklin Park, Illinois, on May 8; Davenport, Iowa, on May 10; Kansas City, Missouri, on May 18; Shreveport, Louisiana, on May 24; Laredo, Texas, on May 28; Monterrey, Nuevo León, on May 31; and Mexico City on June 7.
+On April 24, 2024, No. 2816 began its Final Spike Steam Tour running from Calgary to Mexico City with several display stops.
+On April 28, it was displayed in Moose Jaw.
+On April 29, it crossed the Canadian border into the United States; where it had a displays stop in Minot, North Dakota, on April 30; Saint Paul, Minnesota, on May 3; Franklin Park, Illinois, on May 8; Davenport, Iowa, on May 10; Kansas City, Missouri, on May 18; Shreveport, Louisiana, on May 24; and Laredo, Texas, on May 28.
+On May 30, it crossed the US border into Mexico, where it had display stops in Monterrey, Nuevo León, on May 31; and Mexico City on June 7.
 The train's journey in Mexico was not without incident, however.
 On June 4, just three days before arriving at Mexico City, No. 2816 passed through Nopala de Villagrán and fatally struck a 29-year-old woman, who attempted to take a selfie at an unsafe distance.
 After being seen by thousands in Mexico City, the locomotive departed for its return trip north on June 9, arriving in Laredo on June 11.
-On the return trip to Calgary, No. 2816 made two whistle stops at Silvis, Illinois, on June 29 and Winnipeg on July 6, before arriving back at Calgary on July 10.
-(Note: Originally, No. 2816 was about pull a special fundraiser June 29 public excursion from Silvis to Bureau Junction, Illinois, on the Iowa Interstate Railroad, but the CPKC cancelled it on May 30.)
+On the return trip to Calgary, No. 2816 made two whistle stops at Silvis, Illinois, on June 29 and met Union Pacific 6936 in a nose-to-nose ceremony.
+It also met Union Pacific 3985 and Union Pacific 5511 which were then under restoration in the organization's shops.
+The locomotive then had a display stop in Winnipeg on July 6, before arriving back at Calgary on July 10.
+(Note: Originally, No. 2816 was about to pull a special fundraiser June 29 public excursion from Silvis to Bureau Junction, Illinois, on the Iowa Interstate Railroad, but the CPKC cancelled it on May 30.)
 As part of the Final Spike Steam Tour, CP 2816 was joined by hydrogen fuel cell locomotive No. 1001 at the start of the journey.
 This collaboration symbolized the convergence of tradition and modernity, showcasing CP's efforts to honour its steam heritage while embracing sustainable technology for the future of rail transport.

 After the Final Spike tour, CPKC stored the locomotive at the Calgary shops.
-In December 2024, Jim Vena, Union Pacific's CEO, expressed interest in having the Empress join UP's Big Boy 4014 for a special event.
+In December 2024, Jim Vena, Union Pacific's CEO, expressed interest in having the Empress join UP's Big Boy No. 4014 for a special event.

-No. 2816 was steamed up on September 19, 2025 for the world premiere of Pulse of the Continent, a documentary focusing on the Final Spike Steam Tour.
+No. 2816 was steamed up on September 19, 2025, for the world premiere of Pulse of the Continent, a documentary focusing on the Final Spike Steam Tour.
 The locomotive went to the Royal Canadian Pacific Pavilion in Calgary and displayed during the afterparty of the weekend premiere on September 20.
 No. 2816 also hauled hydrogen unit CPKC No. 1100 to the event, with both locomotives being on display.